rossbeazley/MF730M-xfce-panel-monitor/README.md

 The plan is to make a native panel plugin and posibly utilising some character device to get the data back (if such a device exists)

+If you want to use this with the generic monitor plugin, get the source for that folder somewhere and point the plugin at the shell api.sh file.
+Polling every couple of seconds appears ok.